php-fig/fig-standards/proposed/extended-coding-style-guide.md

 - There MUST be one space between the closing parenthesis and the opening brace
 - The structure body MUST be indented once
+- The body MUST be on the next line after the opening brace
 - The closing brace MUST be on the next line after the body

 The body of each structure MUST be enclosed by braces.
 This standardizes how